IAmMoltony/libmtnlog/README.md

 MtnLog is a really simple logging library.
 Originally created for [ds-craft](https://github.com/IAmMoltony/ds-craft).

+## Notice

+This library is now in *maintenance mode*.
+It will receive no new functionality, but it will still have bug fixes, accept pull requests, review issues, add support for more compilers and platforms and documentation updates.

 ## Using the library

 Paste the header and source code of the library into your project somewhere.
 I